JPvRiel/conky-seamod/README.md

 - Added a few extra conky lua functions to calculate the min, max and average frequency of the cpu cores (requires `nproc` command), given this influences CPU temperature and fan speed.
   - Min to Max value added as 'Freq:' near the top under 'Temp:' and 'Fan:' values.
   - One can use `${nproc}`, `${freq_min}`, `${freq_max}`, and `${freq_avg}` elsewhere in the conky TEXT section.
+- Added examples to closely pair/overlap CPU sibling hyperthreads.
+- Adjusted `seamod_rings.lau` and `conkyrc.lau` for UHD/4K with 125% font scaling.
+  - Previous examples for HD resolution remain as well.
+- Added global ring scaling vars to `seamod_rings.lau` for better singular control.
-- Added example script to feed last 5 warning or error messages from syslog.
+- Added example scripts to feed last 5 warning or error messages from syslog or journald.

 ## Install and run